 Make a Knockout Design With an Image

 The first thing you need to do is choose your font and choose your image.
 The most common font and the one I used in the ‘I Love You’ knockout design is called Impact.
 It is loaded in Cricut design space and it’s FREE!
 Any chunky bold font will work as long as it’s a single layer font.

-So now that we have our font, type your text into design space.
+So now that we have our font, type your text into Design Space.

 Keep your image in mind while you are putting together your text.
 A square shaped image will require multiple lines of text.